elixir-lang/elixir-lang.github.com/_posts/2021-01-13-orchestrating-computer-vision-with-elixir.markdown

 Throughout the years, we have been continuously automating visual tasks to speed up manual processes and reduce the rate of errors.
 For example:

-  * Routine inspection of infrastructure.
-Oil pipelines and offshore oil rigs require constant examination against corrosion.
+  * Routine inspection of infrastructure: oil pipelines and offshore oil rigs require constant examination against corrosion.
 Once there is too much rust, it can damage the pipeline and cause leakage.
 Nowadays, you can use drones to take pictures and automate the detection of oxidated spots.

   * Medical examination: there is a growing use of digital pathology to assist doctors in diagnosing diseases.
 For example, during a biopsy of possible liver cancer, doctors use a microscope to visualize human tissue and stitch together an image of the cells, which are then individually analyzed.
 AI can double-check these images and help speed up problematic cells in case of positives.